sleepycharlyy/mass_spring.pde/README.md

-# Mass Spring Clone
+# Mass Spring Physics Simulation

-a remake of Terry Davis' MassSpring.HC game in Processing 3
+a remake of Terry Davis' MassSpring.HC game in Processing 3.
+Simulates how springs interact with mass.

 - You need Java 8 to run this program